TL;DR · Key Takeaways

 The race to build the “foundation model for robots” has produced three standout contenders by mid-2026.
 Each takes a fundamentally different approach to the same problem: how do you give a robot the ability to see, understand, and act in the physical world?

 This guide breaks down NVIDIA GR00T N1, Physical Intelligence pi0, and OpenVLA across architecture, performance, licensing, and practical deployment considerations.
+New to the field?
+Start with our getting started with embodied AI guide first.

 What Are VLA Models?